PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/functor_api_en.md

 struct kps::ExpFunctor<Tx, Ty>();
 ```
 #### Description
-Exp operation is performed on the input number of Tx type, and the result is converted into Ty type and returned.
+Exp operation is performed on the input of Tx type, and the result is converted into Ty type and returned.

 #### Template Parameters
-> Tx : Data type of input.</br>
+> Tx : The type of input.</br>
 > Ty : The type of return.</br>

 #### Example